FizzSlash/analyticsdashboard/AI_MCP_SETUP_GUIDE.md

-# 🤖 AI Assistant - Intelligent Data Analysis
+what do I # 🤖 AI Assistant - Intelligent Data Analysis

 ## ✅ What's Been Implemented